direktiv/direktiv-apps/ubuntu-shell/README.md

         {
           "script": "myscript",
           "args": ["arg1", "arg2"]
-        }'
+        }
 ```

 ## Input

 The action takes two parameters.
 The first one is 'script' which is a name of a variable containing the script.
 Usually it comes from a workflow-scoped variable.
 The seoncd is an array of arguments for the script.
+The environment variable 'Direktiv_TempDir' is set for the script.

 ## Output